 Mary’s background is in financial services.
 She spent seven years at a chartered accounting firm where she qualified as an accounting technician.
 A stint in Germany was followed by a role as an Account Manager with a design company.
-From there, she joined The Fountain Workshop and has been with us for 12 years.
+From there, she joined The Fountain Workshop and has been with us since 2002.

-When we’re not keeping her busy, Mary is mum to two great kids.
+When we’re not keeping her busy, Mary is now enjoying the freedom of having two grown up, independent children.
 She’s interested in the arts and gets to the theatre whenever she can.

-David is Director of The Fountain Workshop.
+David is Managing Director of The Fountain Workshop.
 He co-founded the company together with Ian Kirkpatrick.